 Shopping in Georgetown

-Officially named the Kompleks Tun Abdul Razak, the 64-story KOMTAR is Georgetown's most prominent skyscraper.
+KOMTAR: Officially named the Kompleks Tun Abdul Razak, the 64-story KOMTAR is Georgetown's most prominent skyscraper.
 KOMTAR was Georgetown's first real shopping mall and doubles as an important bus terminal for the city.
-Restaurants fill the bottom of the KOMTAR complex and a skybridge connects Prangin Mall - one of the largest shopping malls in Penang.
+Restaurants fill the bottom of the KOMTAR complex; The Top Theme Park offers thrills at the very top floors; and a sky bridge connects Prangin Mall – one of the largest shopping malls in Penang.

-Prangin Mall occupies a large block adjacent to the KOMTAR complex.
+Prangin Mall: Prangin Mall (prangin-mall.com) occupies a large block adjacent to the KOMTAR complex.
 Often full of Georgetown's youth looking for trendy clothing, busy Prangin Mall is five floors of bargain hunter's paradise.
 An arcade and cinema occupy the top floor.

 Penang Shopping Outside of Georgetown